Learning to crawl: Benefits and limits of centralized vs distributed control: Model and learning

 \subsection{Learning architectures}

 In the Reinforcement Learning (RL) paradigm, the learning problem is framed in terms of Environment and Agent.
 The agent, i.e.~the learner, interacts continuously with the environment selecting at each time step an \emph{action} (stick or not stick to the substrate) to which the environment responds with a numerical \emph{reward} and a representation of its \emph{state} \cite{Sutton2020}.
 When treating the 1D crawler model as an RL problem, since the task is to achieve unidirectional and fast motion, the reward at each time step is given by the instantaneous center of mass velocity, $R_t = v_{CM}(t)$ when the velocity is positive, and $R_t=-1$ if $v_{CM}(t)<0$.
 After several trials, we found this choice to be effective to promote policies maximizing the crawling speed.
 In order to keep the problem as simple as possible and minimize the requirements on proprioception, we use binary states associated to the spring's tension: 1 = elongated; 0 = compressed.
-As previously anticipated, actions are also binary and related to each sucker being adhering or not: $\zeta_n = \infty$ or $\zeta_n = \zeta_0$, respectively.
-Learning can be achieved via several algorithms.
-We here use standard tabular Q-learning, where a \emph{quality matrix}, or Q-matrix, is learned with an iterative process.
-The Q-matrix is used to build a (deterministic) \emph{policy}, consisting in selecting at each state the action that maximizes the empirical \emph{return} which is an estimate of the expected cumulative reward when following the current policy.
-For a given agent its Q-matrix follows the update rule
+As previously {mentioned}, actions are also binary and related to each sucker being adhering or not: $\zeta_n = \infty$ or $\zeta_n = \zeta_0$, respectively. {Note that the instantaneous reward $R_t$ is a random variable, as the net speed of the center of mass is the result of the coupled spring dynamics which is only partially sensed and controlled by the crawler.
+We thus seek to maximize the cumulative translocation over many steps in the future, as usual in RL.
+To do this, we introduce the long term reward $G_t$, defined as $G_t = \sum_{k=0}^\infty \gamma^k R_{t+k+1}$ where $R_{t+k+1}$ is the instantaneous reward $k+1$ steps in the future with respect to $t$.
+We use the standard formulation with discount rate $\gamma<1$, which is a parameter discounting rewards further in the future ($\gamma=0$ truncates the sum to its first term i.e.~$G_t=R_{t+1}$ is the instantaneous reward; whereas $\gamma=1$ weighs each contribution equally for all times).
+We use $\gamma = 0.99$, corresponding to truncating the sum to an effective horizon of $100$ steps.} For continuing tasks, another possible formulation of the reward is that of \emph{average reward} \cite{Sutton2020,Mahadevan1996}, which does not require discount and where the reward becomes also an estimate.
+Preliminary results however do not indicate any visible benefits of this formulation in our problem.